Other ways to dispose of your items

 What you can put out for collection

-- Fridges and freezers (doors removed for safety)
+- Fridges and freezers - remove doors for safety

-- Home appliances and whitegoods (doors removed for safety)
+- Home appliances and whitegoods - remove doors for safety

-- Empty paint tins, drums and tanks with lids removed
+- Empty paint tins, drums and containers with lids removed

 - Roofing iron and guttering (max 1.5m long)